pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 ## Turn speed and acceleration

-The turn speed (or turn rate) in degrees per second, or deg/s.
-It is the angle that the robot makes when viewed from the top, in one second.
+The turn speed (or turn rate) is measured in degrees per second, or deg/s.
+It is the angle
+that the robot makes when viewed from the top, in one second.
 For example, if the robot turns 180 degrees in 2 seconds, its speed is 180 / 2 = 90 deg/s.
-The robot determines how fast to rotate the wheels based on wheel diameter and wheel base settings.
+The robot determines how fast to rotate the wheels based on wheel diameter and wheelbase settings.

 Turn acceleration is the change of the turn rate value, every second.
-So it is the change of the degrees-per-second rate, per-second.
+So it is the change of the degrees-per-second rate, per second.
 This is often written as deg/s/s or deg/s².
-To reach a top turn rate of 90 deg/s in half a second, the acceleration should be 90 / 0.5 = 180 mm/s².
+To reach a top turn rate of 90 deg/s in half a second, the acceleration should be 90 / 0.5 = 180 deg/s².

 The following example shows how you can change the turn rate and acceleration.
 If all works well, it should make three perfect rotations.
 In practice, you